 Each team is required to have four participants.

 Teams will receive a specific briefing on the first day of the Challenge (March 22).
 Teams will then have until 8:30AM on the following day to work on their presentations before submitting them to the judges.
 The first round of presentations will take place on March 23rd and will be judged by Merck executives and industry experts.
 Four teams will be selected to compete in the Grand Business Challenge that evening; the final 4 teams will be announced during lunch.
 We have designed this as a collaborative event to learn from and advance new ideas on an important global theme.
 The prize winners will be announced at the closing dinner reception.

 Please note that the schedule of events is subject to change.

 Those teams who are not selected for the final round will have the opportunity to compete for prize money in a Second Day Challenge.

 What is the format for the final presentation?

-The final presentation will be delivered to the judges, Challenge participants, and students on Saturday, March 22nd in the School of Management Auditorium.
+The final presentation will be delivered to the judges, Challenge participants, and students on the evening of Friday, March 23rd in the Questrom School of Business Auditorium.
 Business Attire is required for the final presentations and the award ceremony.